shivhouston/interactivestorytelling/README.md

 The objectives of the project are as follows: view previous efforts to create hyperlinks via various mathematical methods, evaluate these methods into forming a specific approach such as Markov chains, create a procedure for classifying the websites and links as different components in the Markov model, and implement a coherent framework with nodes and edges to satisfy the goal of a hyperlinked Markov chain design.

+The structure of the project is outlined visually in this PowerPoint presentation: [Link](https://docs.google.com/presentation/d/1MEpp6TO1B-Cq3w6RQi9G6wiILmnvPVAI6G-YXNOasAs/edit?usp=sharing)

 ### matrixGenerator.py

 Generates a matrix using randomly generated values and/or user inputted values that can be imported into the storyGenerator.py in order to create various emotions and scenes.